Inclusive humanitarians – partnering for better disaster preparedness and response

 - Mainstream humanitarian agencies are getting access to the lived experience and valuable perspectives of people with disabilities through their “Shared Services” contributions.
 These contributions are made up of money that everyone pools together.
 This money is used to enable each national DPO to increase their human resources by hiring an extra staff member who has the time and mandate to apply disability inclusion to humanitarian action.

 - The DPOs get access to humanitarian sectoral knowledge and the opportunity to influence the disaster preparedness projects NGOs are implementing.

 In addition to the “shared services” funding support, CBM and PDF are implementing a regional capacity building project to foster regionally-level learning and to provide specific capacity building to the five national DPOs.

 - PDF and CBM has put into place what we call our “Triangle Team”, where the national DPO leads the face-to-face engagement in-country, while getting back-up from us.

 - PDF and CBM run regional capacity building and sharing workshops, and we are undertaking in-country support trips to conduct on-the-job mentoring and support.

 We are also working together to create and test new resources, and find ways to gather the stories and experiences of people with disabilities at community level.

 The idea is that, by 2022, we will have Pacific-specific guidance and comparative data to show what difference can be made when people with disabilities are actively participating in disaster preparedness and response.

-In conclusion, CBM is working with partners to create a world where people with disabilities are no longer most vulnerable to being left behind in natural disasters.
+In conclusion, CBM is working with partners to create a world where people with disabilities are no longer most vulnerable to being left behind in disaster events.